 Why Would You Pay off Your Student Debt Sooner?

-Just because the interest rate is lower on your student loans than your credit cards doesn’t mean your student loans should be put on the back burner.
+While the interest rate on your student loan may be lower than on your credit cards, it doesn’t necessarily mean your student loans should be put on the back burner.
 Prioritizing debt repayment could help lower your debt to income ratio and could help you reduce the amount of money you owe in interest over the life of the loan.
-Here are a few reasons to pay your student loans off sooner rather than later.
+Here are a few reasons you may want to pay off your student loans sooner rather than later.

 Your Debt-to-Income Ratio May Be Lowered

-When you’re taking out a mortgage or a car loan, the lender will usually consider your debt-to-income ratio.
-And the lower it is, the better you look from a financial perspective.
+When borrowing a mortgage or a car loan, the lender will usually consider the applicant’s debt-to-income ratio.
+And the lower it is, the better it looks from a financial perspective.
 Do you need a new car?
 Want to buy a house?
 Start a family?
 The sooner you get your student loan debt paid off, the more money you will likely have to put toward those dreams being realized.

 Your Credit Score Could Strengthen

-Your FICO® score is a powerful component of your total financial picture; tend it like a garden and it can grow.
-There’s is something to be said for the fact that if you’re managing an open debt responsibly by making on-time payments, that may have a positive impact on your credit score.
-However, paying off student loan debt and wiping it from your credit record altogether can be extremely beneficial.
+Your FICO® credit score is a powerful component of your total financial picture; tend it like a garden, and it could grow.
+There’s something to be said for the fact that if you’re managing an open debt responsibly by making on-time payments, that may have a positive impact on your credit score.
 And a higher FICO® score can help you get a better interest rate on a loan you might need for a home or car.

-It’s Much Easier to save Money When You’re Not Paying down Debt
+It’s Easier to Save Money When You’re Not Paying Down Debt

-The conventional wisdom is obvious: the less debt you have, the more money you likely have to save.
+The conventional wisdom is the less debt you have, the more money you likely have to save.
 Think of successfully managing and paying off debt as a necessary exercise routine, like working your core.
 As your financial “core” gets stronger, you’re likely to become better able to balance your finances and save more money.
-In the process, you may start feeling more financially nimble and even more able to handle a financial crisis if one arises.